-It is essential that all buildings used by congregations such as churches, halls and manses and the like are adequately insured as this is an aspect of good stewardship and is something which all charity trustees would be expected to have in place.
+It is essential that all buildings used by congregations such as churches, halls, manses and the like are adequately insured as this is an aspect of good stewardship and is something which all charity trustees are expected to have in place.

 For further information and for answers to insurance enquiries, please contact: The Church of Scotland Insurance Services Ltd, 121 George Street, Edinburgh EH2 4YN, Telephone: 0131 220 4119 or visit the Church of Scotland Insurance Services Ltd website.

 Forms are available in Word and PDF format.
 The new General Application Form replaces the old Forms A and C and is designed to accept a combination of applications including alterations to buildings and applications for financial assistance from the Central Fabric Fund

 - Historic Scotland and/or Lottery Application Case Form E

 Historic Scotland and/or Lottery Application Case Form E

 - Grant Income & Expenditure Claim Form

 - Administration of Consolidated Fabric Fund Monies

 - Sources of Finance for Repair and Improvement